Table of Contents

 Prerequisites

-You're expected to have followed the previous step by step tutorial (Threat modeling workflow for AWS Cloudformation architectures using IriusRisk) to configure the IriusRisk API and the Postman API client so that they can speak to each other in a seamless way.
+To achieve a Lucidchart threat modeling workflow, you're expected to have followed the previous step by step tutorial (Threat modeling workflow for AWS Cloudformation architectures using IriusRisk) to configure the IriusRisk API and the Postman API client so that they can speak to each other in a seamless way.

 You should use the latest version of the IriusRisk API documentation published at SwaggerHub (1.20.0 at the current time).